Nate Champion

-Nathan D. Champion (September 29, 1857 - April 9, 1892) — known as Nate Champion — was a key figure in the Johnson County War of April 1892.
+Nathan D. Champion (September 29, 1857 - April 9, 1892) — known as Nate Champion — was a key figure in the Johnson County War.
 Falsely accused by a wealthy Wyoming cattlemen's association of being a rustler, Champion was the first person targeted by a band of hit men hired by the wealthy cattle barons.
 In reality, Champion was simply a small rancher who stood up against the big cattlemen's practice of claiming all unbranded young cattle on the range.
 He is celebrated for his heroic stand in his besieged cabin and for a heartfelt letter written at the time describing the events.

-Biography

 Early life

-Nate Champion was born 29 September 1857 in Leander, Texas.
-His parents were John and Naomi Champion.
-One of eighteen brothers and sisters, he grew up in the Round Rock area.
+Nate Champion was born 29 September 1857 near Round Rock, Texas.
+His parents were John and Naomi Champion, and he had seventeen brothers and sisters.
 His father served as sheriff of Williamson County while his Aunt Hattie Cluck drove her own cattle to market in Abilene, Kansas in 1871.
-With the money she and her husband George purchased the land that would become Cedar Park.
+With the money she and her husband George earned, they purchased the land that would become Cedar Park.

 Like most footloose cowboys of that area, Nate Champion worked his way north to Wyoming where he worked for several ranches before building his own spread.
+He built and cultivated his homestead to the point that he owned 8 pack horses and over 200 head of cattle by the time of his death.

-The Johnson County War
+Johnson County War

-The dramatic events of 1892 took place against a background of violent conflict over land use that stretched from 1889 to 1909.
-Historian Richard Maxwell Brown refers to the events in Wyoming as part of a wider "Western Civil War of Incorporation."

 In the early days in Wyoming, most of the land was in the public domain, open both to stockraising as open range and to homesteading.
-Large numbers of cattle were turned loose on the open range by large ranches, sometimes financed by other investors.
-In the spring a roundup was held and the cows and the calves belonging to each ranch were separated and the calves branded.
-Before the roundup, sometimes calves, especially orphan or stray calves, were surreptitiously branded, and thus taken.
-The large ranches, concerned about this practice, forbade their employees from owning cattle and aggressively defended against rustling.

-The situation became steadily worse after the poor winter of 1886.
-The large companies began to aggressively appropriate land and control the flow and supply of water in this area; they justified these excesses on what was public land by using the catch-all allegation of rustling, and vigorously sought to exclude the smaller ranchers from participation in the annual roundup; apparently agents of the larger ranches killed several alleged rustlers.
-A number of lynchings of alleged rustlers took place in 1889, including the double lynching of innocent homesteaders and ranchers Ella Watson and Jim Averell.
+As the state was ravaged by powerful blizzards between 1886-1887, affecting most of the territory, a rivalry between the wealthier cattle ranchers and smaller and more independent homesteaders brewed.
+The Wyoming Stock Growers Association began to aggressively appropriate land, control the flow and supply of water, and take ownership of every unbranded cattle on the range.
+They justified these excesses on what was public land by using the catch-all allegation of rustling, and vigorously sought to exclude the smaller ranchers from participation in the annual roundup.
+This culminated in several murders beginning in 1889, starting a range war that what would become the Johnson County War.